carpentries/instructor-training/episodes/21-summarize.md

 ## Thank You

 Thank you for taking part in this instructor-training workshop.
-We hope it was a valuable and enjoyable experierence, and we look forward to your continued involvment in the Software and Data Carpentry community.
+We hope it was a valuable and enjoyable experience, and we look forward to your continued involvement in the Software and Data Carpentry community.

 [discussion]: http://pad.software-carpentry.org/instructor-discussion
 [survey]: https://www.surveymonkey.com/r/post-instructor-training